 The employee may request, and the business may allow as an accommodation, an animal that does not meet the ADA definition of “service animal”.
 For example, the employee could request that their comfort animal, which does not meet the ADA definition of “service animal,” be allowed to come to work as an accommodation.

 Does the employer automatically have to allow a service animal into the workplace if requested by an employee?

-As with any request for an accommodation, the employer may need specific information regarding the employee’s disability and how the service animal’s presence will relate to his/her ability to perform the duties of the job to evaluate the request.
+As with any request for an accommodation, the employer may need more extensive medical information regarding the employee’s disability and explaining how the service animal’s presence will relate to his or her ability to perform the duties of the job, in order to evaluate the request.

 What if the service animal is needed only to support the employee’s travel to and from work, and is not needed to perform the job?

-The accommodation request would then be to identify a safe and acceptable space for the service animal during the workday, and for sufficient flexibility and time to care for the animal’s needs.
+In such a case, the accommodation request would be to identify a safe and acceptable space for the service animal during the workday, and for sufficient flexibility and time to care for the animal’s needs.

 If the disability is not obvious, the employer could still require information about the employee’s disability, how the service animal’s function is related to the disability, and assurance that the animal has had sufficient training not to become a disruptive presence.

 Who is responsible for taking care of and monitoring the service animal at work?

 The employee is responsible for the care and monitoring of the animal.
 The employer, however, may need to make accommodations that allow the employee to attend to necessary tasks, such as taking the animal outside to relieve itself.